rfdrake/tel/README.md

     your prompt is set for.  clear_accum doesn't fix this.. need to put more thought into it.

+2. The color syntax highlight breaks when the line buffer falls in the wrong place.
+There is nothing we can currently do about this, but I'm hoping someone will come up with an inventive fix.

 # Information

 Please let me know about bugs or feature requests via github.
 Submit patches